Logo Futurismo

 Mélissa Masvaleix | Looking at Pico mountain from Pico da Esperança

-The highest point of the island is the best place for stunning views.
+Pico da Esperança Viewpoint is the highest point of the island and offers the best views.
 From up there, observe the “dormant dragon” and the other four islands around.
 On a cloudless day, it is quite a fantastic panorama.

 Alvaro RP | The coffee plantations at Fajã dos Vimes